 Knob Hayden’s remarkable journey comes to life in this remarkable collection of stories (The Lumberjack’s Apprentice is a novel-in-stories).
 Remarkably, this book was Hayden’s thesis for an experimental MFA program offered by the EGS (via Transylvania University, Kentucky).
 Each short story is a remarkable entry in this angry young man’s tour-de-force-of-truth.
 Hayden is only 24, but he’s hardly tender—six days as a lumberjack’s apprentice will roughen any soft palms!
 Our hero also tries his hand as a busboy, a mail clerk at Monsanto, and a cabin boy.
 This guy has definitely read Jesus’ Son!

 4. Working On My Screenplay by Angela Criss

 Kudos to Penguin for this achievement.
-This is a book of tweets from people who have included the phrase “working on my screepnplay” in their tweet interspersed with sketches of kittens.
+This is a book of tweets from people who have included the phrase “working on my screenplay” in their tweet, interspersed with sketches of kittens.
 Sure, you might criticize it as lazy, not particularly insightful, barely interesting, the sort of joke that others like John Cage played decades ago, a gimmick, cruel, boring, or smug.
 But it’s art and it’s subversive and it provides much-needed metacommentary and it can be yours for only 10 bucks!